Skip to main content

 Provisioning + configuration

-terraform-proxmox builds the VMs and LXCs. ansible-proxmox configures the host. ansible-proxmox-apps configures everything on top.
+tofu-proxmox builds VMs and LXCs. ansible-proxmox configures the host. ansible-proxmox-apps layers the apps on top.
+The macOS counterpart that runs the monitoring stack as Kubernetes is orbstack-kubernetes.

 DR plan

-terraform-aws defines a cold AWS footprint sized to take a Splunk failover.
-Cribl Edge routes can be flipped to the AWS HEC endpoint via config change; the dashboards in VisiCore_App_for_AI_Observability keep working because they target the same indexes.
+tofu-aws defines a cold AWS footprint sized to take a Splunk failover.
+Cribl Edge routes can be flipped to the AWS HEC endpoint via config change.
+Details: tf-splunk-aws.